JeneLitsch/Litan/doc/language/Functions.md

 ### private
 * A private function cannot be called from an ouitside namespace

-### init
+### extern
-* An init function can be called from the outside.
+* An extern function can be called from the outside.
 It's address is added to fx table.
-Init functions can be used as alternative main functions.
-An init function must have either 0 or 1 paramter. `main()` and `main(args)` are declared init by default.
+Extern functions can be used as alternative main functions.
+An extern function must have either 0 or 1 paramter. `main()` and `main(args)` are declared extern by default.